Last Updated on January 10, 2026 by Martina McKeough

 Once upon a time, a trampoline was something you might see in a leisure center, private gym or trampoline park but now their affordability means that lots of parents have bought trampolines for their children to use in their gardens.
 Whilst jumping on a trampoline can be a lot of fun it can also be dangerous and 100,000 children are injured every year when they are using one.

-Wearing the right footwear on a trampoline is something that is often overlooked especially with home trampoline setups but it is hugely important.
+Wearing the right footwear on a trampoline is something that is often overlooked especially with home trampoline setups but it is incredibly important.
 Using the wrong footwear is dangerous to your child so understanding how to prevent injuries by wearing the correct shoes or socks is essential.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.